Jon Corzine: Philanthropy and academia

 Corzine has been active with a number of philanthropic and civic organizations.
-He currently serves as a member of the International Board of Covenant House and is on the board of the New Jersey Reentry Corporation.
+He currently serves as a member of the Board of Directors of Covenant House and is on the board of the New Jersey Reentry Corporation.
 His civic work has involved serving on the boards of several organizations in the New York-New Jersey area, including the New Jersey Performing Arts Center, the New York Philharmonic, the New York Child Study Center and the NYC Partnership.
 In addition, Corzine has served as co-chair of the National Commission on Capital Budgeting under President Clinton, chairman of the Treasury's Government Borrowing Committee and Chairman of the Public Securities Association.

-He currently serves on the board of trustees of the University of Chicago and as an ex-officio member of the board of trustees of Princeton University.
+He served on the board of trustees of the University of Chicago and served as an ex-officio member of the board of trustees of Princeton University.
 Corzine was the J.L.
 Weinberg Visiting Professor of Public Policy at Princeton in 2010 and 2011.
 He currently is serving at Fairleigh Dickinson University as chairman of an advisory board that is working to establish a graduate school of public and global affairs.
 Corzine is also serving as a visiting lecturer on politics and public policy at Farleigh's Wroxton campus in the United Kingdom.